Kaltsoon/data-management-and-databases/slidev/08-database-design.md

 - We always interpret a relationship type in both directions, so, for example the **"teaches"** relationship is interpreted as follows:
   - Each teacher teaches **zero or more** (0..*) course instances
   - Each course instance is taught by **one or many** (1..*) teachers
+- This notation is one of the variations specified by the **Unified Modeling Language** (UML), but there are others as well

 ---